How to: Set Up Configuration Information for an Office Solution

 Create your configuration file according to the application configuration file schema.
 For more information, see Configuration File Schema for the .NET Framework.

-There are no special considerations for using configuration files with Office projects.
+There are no special considerations for using configuration files with Visual Studio Tools for Office projects.